Fervour-Kreations/Amazon_Product_Perfomance_Analysis/README.md

 ### Project Overview

-This project was carried out on Amazon and Palmora Group to analyse the products improvement based on consumer reviews and to analyse HR data respectively in order to help management come up with data driven insights and informed stategies and decisions
+This project was carried out on Amazon and Kultra Mega Stores Inventory to analyse the products improvement based on consumer reviews and advice the company management respectively in order to help management come up with data driven insights and informed stategies and decisions

 ## Case Study One - Amazon Product Review Analysis